These decadent and quick to make roasted carrots are fab to fancy up a weeknight meal.

 1 tsp olive oil

 Preheat the oven to 425 degrees.
 Lay the carrots on a sheet pan and top with the duck fat – mine was in a butter-like state, so I just plopped some blobs right on top of the carrots.
 Top with the salt and pepper and place in the oven.
 Start a timer for 25 minutes.
 Once the duck fat has melted, about 5 minutes into cooking, remove the sheet pan and just roll the carrots around in the fat, so that they are equally coated.
 Pop back in the oven and continue to cook until the 25 minutes are up.
-After 25 minutes remove the carrots and test them with a fork to make sure they’re done to your likeness.
+After 25 minutes remove the roasted carrots and test them with a fork to make sure they’re done to your likeness.
 I like mine soft but with a little bite left.

 Remove from the oven, and top with the almonds, blue cheese, and a glug of olive oil.